-On Day 1 we meet in London at 18:00 and make our way by train to Paris.
-Please note the trip departs London in the evening of Day 1, so it is imperative you arrive on time for departure soon after the 18:00 Welcome Meeting.
+On Day 1 we meet in London at 6pm and make our way by train to Paris (please refer to joining instructions for more information on where to meet).
+Please note the trip departs London in the evening of Day 1, so it is imperative you arrive on time for departure soon after the 6pm Welcome Meeting.
 Please ensure you allow plenty of time for your journey to London to allow for any possible delays.

 After an orientation walk with your CEO on Day 2, we will enjoy a picnic opposite the Eiffel Tower.
 Then you are free to explore on your own to discover the “je ne sais quoi” of the City of Lights.
 Paris has something for everyone and you can use your day here to picnic under the Eiffel Tower, explore the outstanding museums and churches, float down the Seine on a river cruise or people watch at one of the charming cafés.
 Wander the streets, watch life go by from one of the many cafés and be sure to hit up the nightlife in the evening.
 Board an overnight train on Day 3 to Barcelona.